Vishal-S-J/BASIC-JAVA/README.md

 ```
 METHOD

-Methods also have same properties as constuctor but the constuctor has same method name as the class name and method can return values where as constuctor can not.
+Methods also have same properties as constuctor but the constuctor can have any name other than class name and method can return values.
 Method can be called using `object_name.method_name` depending on access modifiers it can be used any where.
 * Syntax (Creating a method)
 ```
 access_modifier return_type method_name(params) {